alvarezp/dirdup/README.md

    indexing run overnight.

    ```
-   you@home-pc:/USB/dirdup-session$ dirdup-add homedir /home/you
+   you@home-pc:/USB/dirdup-session$ **dirdup-add homedir /home/you**
-   you@home-pc:/USB/dirdup-session$ dirdup-index homedir
+   you@home-pc:/USB/dirdup-session$ **dirdup-refresh homedir**
    ```

+   Don't worry if you cancel *dirdup-refresh*.
+The half-finished index is kept on disk.
+It will not be generally used, but *dirdup-refresh* will use

 1. At work, do the same.
 Remember you have a *home* directory at work too.
    We can call both *homedir* because dirdup uses different namespaces for